BinTyperProject/BinTyper/README.md

 # BinTyper
-This repository is about BinTyper project.
+A repository for 'BinTyper: Type Confusion Detection for C++ Binaries' project.